samliu21/chess-ai/README.md

 # chess-ai

-I've been playing chess for a very long time and ever since I started CS, I've always wanted to create a chess bot.
-I've finally done it :)
+I've been playing chess for a very long time, and ever since I started CS, I've always wanted to create a chess bot.
+I've finally done it 🙃.

 Here's a video where I (white) get crushed by my bot (black) 😉.